anas-acct/mohammadanas_2511959_part3_regression_insights/part3_regression_insights/outputs/model_equations.md

 * **Independent Variable:** `marketing_spend`

 **1. Regression Equation:**
-Monthly Sales = [Insert Intercept Coefficient] + ([Insert marketing_spend Coefficient] * marketing_spend)
+Monthly Sales = 51240.23 + (15.66 * marketing_spend)

-**2. R-squared:** [Insert R Square value]
+**2. R-squared:** 0.6681
-*(This means that [Insert R Square as a %] of the variance in monthly sales is explained by marketing spend).*
+*(This means that 66.81% of the variance in monthly sales is explained by marketing spend).*

-**3. Coefficient:** [Insert marketing_spend Coefficient]
+**3. Coefficient:** 15.66
-**4. P-value:** [Insert marketing_spend P-value]
+**4. P-value:** 2.15E-240 (Effectively 0.000)

 **5. Business Interpretation:**
-For every additional unit (e.g., $1) spent on marketing, monthly sales are expected to change by [Insert Coefficient amount], assuming all other factors remain constant.
+For every additional unit ($1) spent on marketing, monthly sales are expected to increase by $15.66, assuming all other factors remain constant.

 **6. Is the variable useful?**
-[If the P-value is less than 0.05, write: "Yes, this variable appears highly useful because the p-value is below the standard 0.05 threshold of statistical significance."
-If it is above 0.05, write: "No, this variable does not appear statistically useful as a standalone predictor because the p-value is above 0.05."]
+Yes, this variable appears highly useful because the p-value is practically zero, which is well below the standard 0.05 threshold of statistical significance.

 ---